GunioRobot/athenry/doc/quickstart.markdown

 chroot.
 As mentioned you can ignore this if you have already placed a stage3 in your workdir.

+**stageurl**: This optional setting downloads a seed portage snapshot to be used in our chroot.
+As mentioned you can ignore this if you already have placed a snapshot in your workdir.

 **verbose**: Does what it implies, toggles verbose level.
 Even with this set to false you can tail the log file to see the progress.